emmericp/MoonGen/README.md

 [Our paper](http://www.net.in.tum.de/fileadmin/bibtex/publications/papers/MoonGen_IMC2015.pdf) contains a measurement which shows that this is the case.

 If the DuT's NIC does not do this or if a hardware device is to be tested, then a switch can be used to remove these packets from the stream to generate 'real' space on the wire.
-The effects of the switch on the packet spacing needs to be analyzed carefully, e.g. with MoonGen's inter-arrival.lua example script.
+The effects of the switch on the packet spacing needs to be analyzed carefully, e.g., with MoonGen's inter-arrival.lua example script.